Kim-Macdonald/LineageUpdater/README.md

     header=$(head -n 1 Runs1-145_combined_QC_lineage_VoC_OrderedFinal_PlusVoCcalls.csv); (printf "%s\n" "$header"; grep -vFxe "$header" Runs1-145_combined_QC_lineage_VoC_OrderedFinal_PlusVoCcalls.csv) > Runs_CombinedQCsummary.csv

-3. <b>Transfer the Runs_CombinedQCsummary.csv output file from the server to your PC (e.g. via Cyberduck, FileZilla, etc).</b>
+4. <b>Transfer the Runs_CombinedQCsummary.csv output file to your PC</b> from the server (e.g. via Cyberduck, FileZilla, etc).

-4. Open the Runs_CombinedQCsummary.csv file and Save As .xlsx (or change the input file extension to .csv in the LineageUpdater script, and use read_csv instead of read_excel).
+5. Open the Runs_CombinedQCsummary.csv file and <b>Save As .xlsx</b> (or change the input file extension to .csv in the LineageUpdater script, and use read_csv instead of read_excel).

 ### Transfer the Updated Lineages file (From pangolin pipeline)